 Review the Original Employment Contract

 If you have a written employment contract, always review it, along with any official severance policy your employer has available to you.
 This way you can make sure you are getting what you are entitled to.
-Contact the Camden County severance agreement lawyers at Jacobson & Rooks, LLC to see if you are entitled to a severance agreement in connection with your written employment contract.
+Contact the Camden County severance agreement lawyers at the Law Firm of Morgan Rooks PC, to see if you are entitled to a severance agreement in connection with your written employment contract.

 Benefits Beyond Money